ahmedrizwan/RxRecyclerAdapter/README.md

 Rx based generic RecyclerView Adapter Library.

 ## How does it work?
-The library uses Databinding to send back the bindable layout, data item and position from the Adapter.
+You subscribe to the RxAdapter instance and it sends back the bindable layout, data item and position from the Adapter.
+This allows you to compose your items as they arrive!
+This also means that no more multiple RecyclerView.Adapter implementation-classes in your project!

 ## How to use it?
 #### Example!